Yuelioi/vscode-ciallo-global/README.md

 ### Install from VS Code Marketplace (Recommended)

-Search for `Ciallo Global` in the VS Code Extensions view, or run the following command:
+Search for `Omni Tree` in the VS Code Extensions view, or run the following command:

 ```
-ext install ciallo-global
+ext install omni-tree
 ```

 ---